tombee/conductor/docs/reference/workflow-schema.md

 ---

-### Connector Steps (Shorthand Syntax)
+### Action and Integration Steps (Shorthand Syntax)

-Connector steps execute operations on builtin or external integrations.
-The preferred syntax is **shorthand** where you don't need to specify `type: connector` explicitly.
+Action steps execute local operations (file, shell, http, etc.) while integration steps call external services.
+The preferred syntax is **shorthand** where you specify the operation directly without an explicit `type:`.

 #### Shorthand Pattern

-**Format:** `connector.operation: inputs`
+**Format:** `action.operation: inputs` or `integration.operation: inputs`

-The integration and operation are specified as a single key following the pattern `connector.operation:`.
+The action/integration and operation are specified as a single key.
 The value becomes the inputs for that operation.

 ```conductor
 # Inline form (simple inputs)